SchoolOfCode/final-project_front-end-untrodden/README.md

 - During planning week we found that we would spend a lot of time ideating on a particular idea and getting caught up in smaller details.
 Thus, we decided to give ourselves time limits for different ideation phases, in order to ensure that we progressed effectively.

-For a more indepth and complete journey, from ideation to completion, please watch out final presentation [here]().
+For a more indepth and complete journey from ideation to completion, watch our final presentation [here]().

 # Tech Stack